 The 9 Best Single Serve Coffee Makers

 This wiki has been updated 37 times since it was first published in April of 2015.
 Why brew a whole pot of joe and waste all those grounds when you only want one cup?
 These single-serve coffee makers deliver a delicious brew one mug at a time, which is great for individuals, businesses, and couples who like different flavors.
 They work quickly enough to function well in an office break room or even at a party, allowing people to enjoy a cup of their favorite on demand.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes